kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 I graduated this year with a bachelor’s in [engineering design](https://ed.iitm.ac.in/) and an engineering master’s in [quantum technologies](https://quantum.iitm.ac.in/programmes/) from the [ Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM).

 Through my projects at IITM, I got interested in semi-classical methods at the intersection of field theory, general relativity, and quantum information.
-My master’s thesis was on “aspects of quantum information in curved spacetimes” and explored the interplay between gravity and quantum information using semi-classical methods.
+My master’s thesis was on “aspects of quantum information in curved spacetimes” and explored the interplay between gravity and quantum information using just these kinds of semi-classical methods.

 Specifically, I studied the effect of gravity on the decoherence of quantum systems in the former half and provided a pedagogical introduction to the black hole information problem in the latter half of my thesis.

-I am now headed to the [University of Oxford](https://www.ox.ac.uk/) to pursue an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics) , a short yet intense course in theoretical physics.
+I am currently at the [University of Oxford](https://www.ox.ac.uk/) pursuing an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics), a short yet intense course in theoretical physics.
 You can find the list of courses offered [here](https://drive.google.com/file/d/1BhJ5_GwTvyxnIryoCewyi_9W5hqgMzjX/view?usp=sharing).

 In my free time, I learn languages, geek out about coffee, and if the circumstances call for it, go all out with my guitar.